THE TRUE FACTS ABOUT NUCLEAR POWER

 We will be meeting regularly with Government Ministers in Whitehall to ask questions and put our points of view.

-A brilliantly researched paper by two of the groups members will be presented on the 6th of December to Lord Hunt, the Minister for Nuclear Power.
+A brilliantly researched paper by two of the groups members was presented on the 6th of December to Lord Hunt, the Minister for Nuclear Power.
 You can download this report here - a must-read for anyone interested in the future of energy production in this country...

 LINKS to other websites